To heal from insecure attachment as an adult takes time, tenderness, and tenacity.

 Person-centered counselling or therapy helps you get the parenting you missed out on, develop self-awareness and understanding of what’s going on for you, and self-management.

 A good counsellor will help you develop your communication and relationship skills.
-These help you experience less loneliness, better family relationships, close friendship, and work better with your colleagues.
+These help you experience less loneliness and depression, better family relationships, close friendship, and work better with your colleagues.

 10. Energy therapies

-As well as the physical trauma-memories, there can be energy imprints or energetic connections to release.
+As well as the physical trauma – unresolved emotions stuck in the body – there can be energy imprints or energetic connections to release.
+This is especially true if you’re highly sensitive or have empath traits.

 If you feel that you have a good mental grasp of what, why and how you went through, and yet you don’t feel quite free of them, energy work might be useful.
 It can bring your energy system in line with your mental one.

-Energy work helps to free up tangled energies, as well as reintegrate and unlock energies that split off in response to your experiences.
+Energy work helps to find and integrate inner child parts, free up tangled energies, and reintegrate and unlock energies that split off ages ago in response to your experiences.

-I offer energy work to help with trauma release, disentangling from previous relationships, and reconnecting you to yourself.
+I offer energy work as part of my 1:1 counselling & support work with clients, helping with trauma release, disentangling from previous relationships, and reconnecting you to yourself.
+Check out what’s on offer.

 ✧ ✧ ✧ ✧